 It’s one of the best drag-and-drop site builders for beginners who want to build a professional-looking website without having to learn WordPress or master complex coding.
 However, if you are looking for more options, check out our list of the best Wix alternatives.

 For example, Wix doesn’t offer free ecommerce websites like Weebly, and you’ll need a Business Plan to get appointments, unlike GoDaddy, which includes them starting for free.
 Learn more in our review of Wix vs GoDaddy.

 Do you lack the time or know how to learn how to build a Wix website?
 You can hire a freelance web developer specializing in using the Wix website builder for around $50 to $100 on Fiverr.

 Frequently Asked Questions (FAQs)

-Now you know how to use Wix to make a website for your small business in just five simple steps with a starting cost as low as $16 per month.
+Now you know how to create a Wix website in a few easy steps.
 If you’re looking to publish a website as quickly as possible, the Wix ADI is perfect for you.
 For the best customization in the market, use the standard drag-and-drop Wix Editor.
-Both will give you a professional-looking website full of valuable features through Wix’s native tools and third-party apps.
+Both provide a professional-looking website with valuable features through Wix’s native tools and third-party apps.